blazenn12/PinCodeView/README.md

 PincodeView
 ==

-A custom view to enter a four digit code without keyboard
+A custom view for Android platform to enter a four digit code without keyboard

 ![S1](./media/pincodeview.gif)